-NOTE 2: Care has to be taken with regards to load and major signalling caused when requesting "any UE".
+NOTE 2: Care needs to be taken with regards to load and major signalling caused when requesting "any UE".
 This can be achieved via utilization of event filters (e.g. Area of Interest), Analytics Reporting Information (e.g. maximum number of objects), or preferred sampling ratio provided by NWDAF to the UPF and/or local UPF configuration of data collection for specific application IDs, Packet Filter Sets and/or PFDs.

 Additionally, NWDAF may use statistics or predictions on service experience as specified in clause 6.4.3 as an input, e.g. for service experience in a given area or service experience for some specific applications such as high bandwidth applications.